OpenFreeEnergy/openfe/docs/guide/introduction.rst

 ============

-Here we present an overview of the workflow for calculating free energies in OpenFE, in the broadest strokes possible This workflow is reflected in both the Python API and in the command line interface, and so we have a section for each.
+Here we present an overview of the workflow for calculating free energies in OpenFE in the broadest strokes possible.
+This workflow is reflected in both the Python API and in the command line interface, and so we have a section for each.